1- Sisters Reunited

 It’s your favorite little sister here.
 I heard qualifiers are coming up for you and the other riders.
 I know it’s hard for you to hear that you aren’t the best, but Ginger always beats you guys in the championships.
-The only way you’re going to beat her is if you can improve your strides/technique or get Savannah to ride away.
-She was the one putting record times before she stopped and she’s the one that makes Ginger’s team tremble in fear.
-And your lovely sister has an idea for convincing her to ride again.
+The only way you’re going to beat her is if you can improve your strides/technique or get Scarlett or Savannah to ride.
+Scarlett was the one putting record times before she stopped and those two are the ones that makes Ginger’s team tremble in fear.
+And your lovely sister has an idea for convincing Scarlett to ride again because we both know Scarlett is already trying to rope her sister into this.
 I’ve already set the plan in motion.
 Just work hard and show them why you’re my favorite older brother!

 Always with love,